clarken92/Mixed-variate-RBM/README.md

 # Mixed-variate RBM

-This is an implementation of standard RBM, Mixed-variate RBM and sparse RBM in Python/Theano which was used in the paper:
+This is an implementation of standard RBMs, Mixed-variate RBMs and sparse RBMs in Python/Theano which was used in the paper:

 "**_Outlier Detection on Mixed-Type Data: An Energy-based Approach_**" (Kien Do, Truyen Tran, Dinh Phung, Svetha Venkatesh, ADMA 2016)